2001SMit/IPL_Score_Prediction/README.md

 # IPL_Score_Predictor
-- This is just another simple yet intresting project which can approximately predict an innings score based on the data from 2008-2017 IPL season.
+- This is just another simple yet interesting project which can approximately predict an innings score based on the data from 2008-2017 IPL season.
 - I tried training three models:
  1. Linear Regression
  2. Lasso